-iv.
+- iii.
+All CCDF-eligible licensed in-home care.
+Provide the standard: - [x] Not applicable. - iv.
 All CCDF-eligible license-exempt center care.
-Provide the standard: ABC Quality license-exempt center care must have policies in place that meet the standard that address the identification of child abuse and neglect; information on types of abuse or neglect that staff may look for; procedures when staff suspect a child may be neglected at home and when staff see other staff abuse or neglect children in the facility.
-The program must follow policy as written.(ABC Quality v.
+Provide the standard: ABC Quality license-exempt center care must have policies in place that meet the standard that address the identification of child abuse and neglect.
+Child care providers are mandated reporters and have the responsibility to protect those who cannot protect themselves.
+As a mandated reporter, caregiving staff are an important part of the system to protect children.
+The bolded sections represent this portion of the standard.
+The policy must include the Child Abuse and Neglect Law (Child Abuse and Neglect Law, CAPTA, 1974, Public Law 93-247); information on types of abuse or neglect that staff may look for; procedures when staff suspect a child may be neglected at home and when staff see other staff abuse or neglect children in the facility; how to make a report of suspected abuse or neglect (contact SCDSS Office of Child Protective Services with the Office of Out of Home Abuse and Neglect OHAN, contact SCDSS/ABC Quality); Mandated Reporter Law Section 63-7-310; procedure for training staff as mandated reporters; statement regarding the program's cooperation in allowing SCDSS staff to conduct any onsite investigation and/or obtain necessary documentation to include any video footage; release of staff and children's records as appropriate and upon request.
+The program must follow policy as written.
+(ABC Quality License Exempt Manual, Chapter 4 Eligibility Criteria to Participate, 4.2.6.d.
+Child Abuse and Neglect Policy).
+ABC Quality has created a policy template for Child Abuse and Neglect Policy to support program's ability to meet this standard. - v.
 All CCDF-eligible license-exempt family child care homes.
-Provide the standard: Family Friend, Neighbor Policy Manual, Section 4.2.9
+Provide the standard: Family Friend, Neighbor 4.2.9 Child Abuse and Neglect policy - vi.

-License Exempt Manual, Chapter 4 Eligibility Criteria to Participate, 4.2.6.d.
-Child Abuse and Neglect Policy).
-ABC Quality has created a policy template for Child Abuse and Neglect Policy to support program's ability to meet this standard.

-FFN Providers must have a policy that identifies:

-What to do when the FFN provider or emergency person suspect abuse/neglect at the child's home or in the FFN Provider home.
-Information on types of abuse or neglect that staff may look for.

-vi.
 All CCDF-eligible license-exempt in-home care.
-Provide the standard: Non-related FFN providing in-home care must comply with this standard.
+Provide the standard: N/A - vii.

-Family Friend, Neighbor Policy Manual, Section 4.2.9

-FFN Providers must have a policy that identifies:

-1. What to do when the FFN provider or emergency person suspect abuse/neglect at the child's home or in the FFN Provider home.

-- 2. Information on types of abuse or neglect that staff may look for. - vii.
 All CCDF-eligible out-of-school programs (afterschool programs, summer camps, day camps, etc.).
 Provide the standard: ABC Quality only allows license-exempt programs that operate during the school year or year-round to participate.
 Summer-only programs are not eligible to enroll, as they would not be able to meet all eligibility requirements and be assigned a Quality Level before the program ends.
 (ABC Quality License Exempt Manual, Chapter 4 Eligibility Criteria to Participate, Section 4.1.2 Program Operations) Out-of-school programs that meet ABC Quality eligibility criteria are captured under the provider type of license-exempt center child care.

-ABC Quality license-exempt center care must have policies in place that meet the standard that address the identification of child abuse and neglect; information on types of abuse or neglect that staff may look for; procedures when staff suspect a child may be neglected at home and when staff see other staff abuse or neglect children in the facility.
-The program must follow policy as written.(ABC Quality License Exempt Manual, Chapter 4 Eligibility Criteria to Participate, 4.2.6.d.
-Child Abuse and Neglect Policy).
-ABC Quality has created a policy template for Child Abuse and Neglect Policy to support program's ability to meet this standard.

 - b.
-Provide your standards, appropriate to the provider setting and age of children, that address the reporting of child abuse and neglect for the following CCDF-eligible providers: - i.
-All CCDF-eligible licensed center care.
+Provide your standards, appropriate to the provider setting and age of children, that address the reporting of child abuse and neglect for the following CCDF-eligible providers: - All CCDF-eligible licensed center care.
 Provide the standard: Child Protection and Permanency Law, 63-7-310 Persons required to report: 114-503 D (2)(h) Reporting of Incidents.